It’s the most important living document your organisation will have. Here’s how to get it right.

 There are three key topics you should cover when writing an employee handbook for your small business:

-- Culture: include a short story of the company, why it was founded and what your goals are.
+- Culture: include a short overview of your company history, why it was founded and what your goals are.
 This is the place to set out your company values, mission statement, and company culture.

-- Policies: Your employee handbook must include all of your company policies — not only the three essential policies required by the law, but also any others you may have.
-These may include policies around time off, flexible working, parental leave, sick leave, equal opportunities, remote working, use of social media.
-It's also useful to list any employee benefits, such as whether you offer health insurance to your team.
+- Policies: Your employee handbook must include all of your company policies — not only the three essential policies required by the law but also any others you may have.
+These may include policies around paid time off (PTO) or medical leave policies, flexible working, parental leave, sick leave, equal opportunities and non-discrimination, remote working, and use of social media.
+It's also useful to list any employee benefits or perks, such as whether you offer health insurance to your team.

 - Processes: your employee handbook is a great place to set expectations on the work environment and the way you work as a team.
-You should include, for example, how you run performance reviews, how you set goals and how you track progress towards them, how often you have one-to-ones and company-wide meetings.
+You should include, for example, how you run performance reviews, how you set goals and how you track progress towards them, how often you have one-to-one and company-wide meetings, and what behaviours are subject to disciplinary actions.

-Codifying your company's mission, culture, policies and processes into a clear and comprehensive handbook can take a lot of time and effort.
-That’s why a lot of small businesses with no HR team seek external support.
+Codifying your company's mission, workplace culture, policies and processes into a clear and comprehensive handbook can take a lot of time and effort.
+That’s why a lot of startups with no HR team seek external support.

 2. Make sure it reflects who you are as a company